guysqr/release-machine-workshop/part-two.md

 ## Getting Started

-Clone the repo and cd into it.
+Check your current directory (you may want to `cd ~` first) then clone the repo and cd into it.

 ```
 git clone https://github.com/guysqr/release-machine